Cyber-Wolfe/Netflix_and_Analyze/README.md

 Suman:  Working on machine learning models

+### Channels:

-We are all in a group slack, discord, whatsapp, and github.
-Slack, and discord will be used as a resource sharing platform.
-Whatsapp will be for quick communication and assistance.
-Discord will also be used as a out of class call collaboration platform.
-Github will be used for filesharing and uploading completed works that are ready to be peer reviewed.
+Our group will utilize Discord, Whatsapp, and github to communicate throughout the project.
+Discord will be used as a resource sharing platform, for code, troubleshooting larger issues, meetings, and screenshos of work in progress.
+Whatsapp will be for quick communication and assistance for the day-to-day.
+Github will be ultimately utilized for filesharing and uploading completed work that is ready for peer review.

 ### Tech Overview
-We will clean the data through mysql.
-After cleaning the database we will bring it in to jupyter notebook and start making a model.
+We will clean the data with excel and jupyter notebook using pandas.
+Then the cleaned data will be placed into machine learning models and into a database to for easy querying of datasets to be analyzed.